Meizhen2023/SARID/README.md

 # SARID (Surveillance-Audio-Rainfall-Intensity-Dataset)

 # UPdate on 04/09/2023.
 SARID V.1.
-It can be downloaded from (Google Drive will be available in one month ):
+It can be downloaded from :
  - [BaiduYun Drive](https://pan.baidu.com/s/1WbC-rP8gs54OuwnHzb71bg)

 #### train\test split